Home Courses Psychology and Counselling BSc (Hons) Criminology and Forensic Psychology

 A criminologist will focus on societal or sociological factors that underpin criminal behaviours, particularly the factors that could lead people to committing crimes.
 They will explore the impact of crime on victims and work with victims to help them cope and return to normalcy.

-They will also work with criminal justice systems professionals on subjects including implementing policy and procedural changes to benefit criminals and victims of crime.
+They will also work with criminal justice system professionals on subjects such as implementing policy and procedural changes to benefit criminals and victims of crime.

 Forensic psychologist